metral/pulumihome/Ops-Live-Site-Investigations.md

+## Looking at Pulumi Service Logs

+To look at the logs of the Pulumi Service, first log into the AWS console and switch to the _production_ account (account ID `0586-0759-8222`).
+Then, switch to region `us-west-2` and open up the CloudWatch console.

+From there click "Dashboards" and then "production".
+That is the production dashboard as created in `pulumi-service/infrastructure/dashboard`.
+The top of the dashboard will contain a link to the correct CloudWatch logs group.
+Something like "production--fe8e2a2".

+There are many different _CloudWatch Log Streams_ being sent to that log group.
+One for each instance of the service and frontend, of which there are multiple tasks.

+The "pulumi-web" logs are for the console frontend, and are unlikely to contain anything interesting.
+The logs you are interested in are "pulumi-service" log streams, which correspond to the API service.

 ## Getting Site Administrator Access

 The Pulumi Service has a way to grant a user access to view resources they normally wouldn't be authorized to.
 The `Users` table has a `site_access` field, which when non-zero, implies a special set of site access privileges.